 Evenings worth staying up for

-On-resort dining is genuinely outstanding — a Michelin star, a terrace restaurant and a proper grill.
+On-resort dining is genuinely outstanding — a fine-dining room, a terrace restaurant and a proper grill.
 But the villages of Pays de Fayence are 10 minutes away, and Provence wine country begins at the edge of the estate.

 Le Faventia

-Michelin-starred cooking in Terre Blanche's signature dining room.
-Refined French-Mediterranean, the kind of dinner that defines the whole trip.
+Terre Blanche's signature dining room.
+Refined French-Mediterranean cooking, the kind of dinner that defines the whole trip.
 Book early — tables go fast in peak season.

 Le Gaudina